mjsmith11/jeopardy/README.md

 1. A 403 message in the browser indicates that the URL in the browser is probably wrong.

 ## Note on Database_Connection
 This library connects to a MySQL database hosted on mysql.CS690.mattsmithcs.com.
 This database will be removed from the server on or after May 10, 2017.
-In order to use a different database, the project will need rebuild with updated connection info.
+In order to use a different database, the project will need rebuild with updated connection info in Database_Connection.DBTable.cs.